Sujimichi/sass_updater/README.md

     Old-style properties like ":right 1em" are deprecated and will be an error in future versions of Sass.

-The whop this gem all up in your rails app and run `update_sass` and it will process your stylesheets and update all those annoying old style properties.
+Then whop this gem all up in your rails app and run `update_sass` and it will process your stylesheets and update all those annoying old style properties.

 ## Installation